jbcodeforce/jbcodeforce.github.io/docs/methodology/data-intensive/index.md

 ## Integrating data - devops and AI-Analytics development practices

-Most organizations need to manage software lifecycles.
+Most organizations need to manage software life cycles.
 The key tenets listed above imply the need for a separate lifecycle for data, because the outcome or deliverable for any of the key tenets should not be considered static and immutable.
 Like data, you can think of analytics as having its own lifecycle independent from the software lifecycle and the data lifecycle, although they are all complementary.

-To help achieve digital transformation, your organization should integrate three development lifecycles:
+To help achieve digital transformation, your organization should integrate three development life cycles:

 * Software/Application
 * AI-Analytics